SAP/project-sailor/docs/tutorial.rst

 ==============

-To facilitate exploration and use of the extracted data for exploration, visualization and model building, the :meth:`~sailor.assetcentral.utils.ResultSet.as_df()` function is provided for all objects.
+To facilitate exploration and use of the extracted data for exploration, visualization, and model building, the :meth:`~sailor.assetcentral.utils.ResultSet.as_df()` function is provided for all objects.
 The functions provide representations of the objects as ``pandas`` dataframe.

 .. code-block:: python